-Lu Guang is a renowned photojournalist from China known for covering subjects like the environment, the economy, and social issues.
-In November 2018, Lu was arrested by the Chinese government.
+Lu Guang is a renowned photojournalist from China who covers the environment, the economy, and social issues.
+In November 2018, the Chinese government arrested Lu.
 The latest reports suggest that the 58-year-old is currently under surveillance with a “bail-like” release.

 Arrest and release of Lu Guang

-The news of Lu Guang’s release was revealed by his wife Xu Xiaoli, who said that he has been at home for several months, where “home” simply means a residence in China.
+The news of Lu Guang’s release was revealed by his wife, Xu Xiaoli, who said that he had been at home for several months, where “home” simply means a residence in China.
 The couple has been living in New York since 2005.
-It was during a trip to China last year that Lu Guang ended up being detained by Beijing.
+During a trip to China last year, Lu Guang was detained by Beijing.
 He was traveling through Urumqi, the capital of Xinjiang, where the Chinese government has put over 1.5 million Uyghur Muslims in internment camps.
 Lu Guang was talking to a group of local photographers when apprehended by the police.

-After his arrest last year, Amnesty International requested that the Chinese government release him immediately.
-Human Rights Watch demanded that Beijing reveal information about his well-being.
-However, other than the recent news of his bail-like release, no further information about his detention or release is known.
+After his arrest last year, Amnesty International requested that the Chinese government release him immediately, and Human Rights Watch demanded that Beijing reveal information about his well-being.
+However, other than the recent news of his bail-like release, no further details about his detention or release are known.
 The release might be temporary, as Lu Guang could be charged with some crime if he “misbehaves” and be sent permanently to prison.

 Lu Guang has been awarded the Henri Nannen Prize for photojournalism and has received three World Press Photo awards.
 He is the first Chinese photographer in history to be invited as a visiting scholar by the United States State Department.
 In August, Reporters Without Borders listed him as one of the 12 nominees for its annual Press Freedom Award.